me-cfs/me-cfs.github.io/LCAP.md

 > “**AIDS**-like immune dysregulation which **researchers attribute to SARS-CoV-2 viral persistence**.”

 (this is a quote taken straight from the [front page](https://longcovidactionproject.com)).
 This quote says many things that are untrue and/or unproven and claims them as fact:
 * Immune dysregulation has been found in large subsets of long covid patients (but not all).
 This immune dysregulation is not even near to being similar to AIDS.
 AIDS causes a depletion of CD4+ T-cells, effectively weakening the immune system and without treatment, being a death sentence in the long run.
 Subsets in long covid has been found to cause multiple immune abnormalities, although not all are corroborated.
-The most promising of findings is a abnormalities in proteins of the complement system. of the immune system, which before treatment was found, was a death sentence.
+The most promising of findings is a abnormalities in proteins of the complement system.
 This is very different from what is found in HIV/AIDS.
 * Viral persistence has been found upto a year in a subset of long covid patients.
 Saying all long covid patients have viral persistence is false.
 Saying that viral persistence is the cause of all long covid is misinformation as no research has proven this and much research points to other possible factors.
 It is very likely to be a mechanism in a limited subset, however.
 * Long covid is comprised of/can cause many different conditions: from POTS, MCAS, and dysautonomia to ME/CFS, IBS, and autoimmune diseases. (and much more.)